 I love making quick bread!
 I also love making banana bread.
-There is no better way to use up an over ripe banana than making this buttermilk banana bread.
+There is no better way to use up an overripe banana than making this buttermilk banana bread or banana bread muffins.
 Like my Banana Bread Recipe with Sour Cream, I added the buttermilk instead of sour cream for extra moistness.

 My intent was to make a chocolate chip banana bread, but I only had the chocolate chunks.
 So if you only have chocolate chips, they will substitute perfectly.

 I recently bought a couple of these bread pans (affiliate link) that I LOVE!
 They’re made in the USA and I just really like the small pattern.

 They come in a 1 pound loaf, a 1 1/2 pound loaf and a 1 1/4 pound loaf size.
 They’re really nice sturdy commercial grade pans.
 This brand has all kinds of bakeware.
 So when I had 3 bananas turning brown, that’s all the motivation I needed to use my somewhat new pan!

 Chocolate Chip Banana Bread

 The only thing about having so much chocolate in this recipe?
 It was all over my fingers when I was trying to eat a warm piece of banana bread.
 It’s a real problem.